sakost/sakost/README.md

 ## I'm a student, enthusiast and developer

 - 🕸 I'm in search of good people to talk about everything(in particular about programming)
-- 📚 I really like to study and learn something interesting, and I don't miss a single chance to do it
+- 📚 I really like to study and to learn something interesting, and I don't miss a single chance to do it
 - 👉👈 Some useless fact about me: I'm a bit shy
 - 🙇‍♂️ I'm currently studying machine learning(deep learning & computer vision) and I really like it
 - 🤔 Any questions?
 [Contact with me](#hi-there-im-kostya---aka-sakost)